anveshajain19/Programming_Practices/README.md

-# Python_Functions
+# Python_&_Java_Functions
-Contains some basic python functions!
+Contains some basic python and java functions!